HappyLyfe123/Machine-Translation-Server/README.md

 * The server is EMPTY, meaning it has been freshly initialized.
 * Why?
    * Remove any potential external variables and the necessity of implementing SSL for security reasons as explained in the following sections.
 I found this way to be the easiest and fastest way for installing and running setup.
+   * External Variables Include:
+         * Firewall blocking a port.
+         * Invalid DNS setup for SSL certificates
+         * Missing OS Files such as Python3, ufw, etc
+         * Clashing npm versions.
+  * I was unable to implement Docker due to time restrictions, I concluded this would be the best course of action to take to eliminate any possible runtime errors.

 ### Steps:
 1. Login to the following google account:
    * username : meet.k.testing.daniel@gmail.com